adamralph/adamralph.github.com/_posts/2014-12-21-guard-clause-abuse.md

         {
             if (numberPlate == null)
             {
-                throw new UsedCarDealershipException("The numberPlate is missing.");
+                throw new UsedCarDealershipException("The number plate is missing.");
             }

             this.numberPlate = numberPlate;